Indonesian-Style Vegetable Stew with Rice Noodles

 - 1 large onion, quartered and thinly sliced

 - 2 cloves garlic, minced

-- 1 small fresh hot green chile, seeded and minced
+- 1 small fresh hot green chili pepper, seeded and minced

-- 1 medium-sized bunch broccoli, cut into bite-sized pieces
+- 1 medium broccoli crown, cut into bite-sized pieces

 - 2 medium carrots, peeled and sliced on a diagonal